Schrofen Pass

 Nearby Attractions

-While Schrofen Pass is a destination in itself, several nearby attractions enhance the region’s appeal for visitors:
+While Schrofen Pass is a destination in its own right, the surrounding area is rich with additional attractions that enhance the experience:

 Insider Tips